 Elle Getschman is the Administrative Assistant to the City Manager for the City of Saline, which is her first job since completing her Master of Public Administration.
 While pursuing her degree, she evolved her interests toward local government management through internships with the Cities of Plymouth, Brighton, and Novi.
 She is very excited for this opportunity to develop as a leader in preparation for future career moves.

 Washtenaw Co.
-Office of Community & Econ.
-Development
+Office of Comm. & Econ.
+Dev.

 Teresa Gillotti is the interim director for the Washtenaw County Office of Community & Economic Development focusing on expanding affordable housing tools for local municipalities, and supporting the joint Washtenaw County and City of Ann Arbor One Community: Advancing Racial Equity, initiative.
 Prior to working at the County she worked at the City of Ypsilanti as Director of Community and Economic Development.
 Teresa discovered her affinity for complex urban problems in Milwaukee, first as a volunteer teacher and later working at a Neighborhood Center.
 Her Master’s Degree in Urban and Regional Planning is from the University of Wisconsin-Madison.